flenniken/stfrunner/stf-files/stfhelp.stf.md

 stf file, version 0.1.0

+# Help Message

-# stfrunner help message when nothing specified.
+Test that the stfrunner help message appears when nothing is specified.

 ### File cmd.sh command